 Ok, one more alternative for standing overhead presses.
 Since it’s one of my favorite lifts I’ve given it some thought.

 The drawback is that it’s quite an advanced movement.
 It takes a lot of flexibility and stability to execute this lift properly.
 That means you’ll have to take a big step back in weight and work on some parts of hip flexibility and trunk stability.
-In the long run, it will benefit you however.
+In the long run, it will benefit you, however.

-For beginners, I wouldn’t recommend starting with this press however.
+For beginners, I wouldn’t recommend starting with this press, however.

 8. Pay attention to flooring thickness

 Every inch counts… when you’ve got low ceilings.
 Flooring is a big part of a home gym.
 A good floor is necessary to protect your floor and weights while they also dampen noise.
-For that reason many people go for a thick gym floor.
+For that reason, many people go for a thick gym floor.

-But you might just be stealing that half inch that makes the difference between hitting the ceiling or not.
+But you might just be stealing that half-inch that makes the difference between hitting the ceiling or not.
 There are a few things you can do to prevent your floor from taking too much height.

 - Completely forego any gym flooring and remove any existing flooring.
 This will give you the most headroom.
 Be aware that also means you don’t have anything to protect your (concrete) floor and equipment.
 If you’ve got some rubberized weight plates and dumbbells that might be enough for you.

-- Remove original flooring but put in gym flooring.
+- Remove the original flooring but put in gym flooring.
 This way you still have some protection but you gain a little bit of height from removing the original flooring.

 - Pay attention to the thickness of the gym flooring you buy.
-Of course there is a tradeoff between thickness and protection/noise damping. ½” or ¾” inch is common. ½” is basic but enough for protection.
+Of course, there is a tradeoff between thickness and protection/noise damping. ½” or ¾” inch is common. ½” is basic but enough for protection.

 - Cut out holes in the flooring for the legs of equipment.
 This will give you a little bit of extra height to fit tall equipment like a power rack.
 It doesn’t look great but if you do it neatly and don’t move your equipment, it’s a reasonable solution.
-You want a power rack to be anchored to the floor anyways.
+You want a power rack to be anchored to the floor anyway.

 9. Go outside

 The sky is the limit if you’re outside.
-Especially if you’re in the garage, it’s easy to move outside for some exercises.
+Especially if you’re in the garage, it’s easy to move outside for some exercise.
 Box jumps are a good example of an exercise you can very easily do outside in the driveway.

-For overhead pressing it’s not too much to ask since it’s probably not that much weight anyways.
+For overhead pressing it’s not too much to ask since it’s probably not that much weight anyway.
 You might have to learn to clean so you can overhead press without the support of a rack.
 It’s nice to get some fresh air and sunlight while working out as well.